appsignal/appsignal-docs/source/support/known-issues/puma-phased-restart.html.md

 ## Symptoms

-- Puma phased restart are broken.
+- The AppSignal integration stops, but is not restarted when using Puma phased restarts.

 ## Workaround